Connecting to PostgreSQL

 Alpha Anywhere AlphaDAO includes a PostgreSQL extension driver built on a version of the PostgreSQL ODBC driver.
 In order to configure a PostgreSQL connection it is necessary to first do the following.

-You must install the 32-bit ANSI version of the PostgreSQL client.
+You must install the 32-bit ANSI or Unicode version of the PostgreSQL client.

 When configuring data sources on 64-bit systems you must use the 32-bit version of the ODBC Data Source Administrator.
 This is applicable for ALL ODBC drivers we don't wrap directly.